 Americans are terrified of public speaking.
-In fact, in most surveys about our fears, talking in front of a crowd far outranks even our fear of dying.
-But if you, like millions of others, break out in a cold sweat when you imagine giving a speech, you're in luck.
-There's an app for that.
+In fact, in most surveys about our fears, talking in front of a crowd far better public speaker.

-Developed during the Disrupt San Francisco Hackathon, Vocalytics is a comprehensive project dedicated to building an AI that will teach you to be a better public speaker.
 The ultimate goal is to develop a virtual trainer that can give feedback even better than what you'd get from a professional speaking coach.